wpendl99/.github/profile/webServices/uiTesting/uiTesting.md

 This test makes sure you can successfully navigate to the desired page, that the page contains the desired elements, that you can press the button and the text changes as expected.

+Before you run the test, you actually need your application running for the test to execute against.
+You can do this by using the VS Code Live Server extension, or if you are testing a Node.js based service then run `npm run start`.
+You can actually add configuration to your tests so that your application is started when your tests run, but for now, just start up your application before you run the test.

 To run the test in VS Code, select the `Test Explorer` tab.
 You should see your test listed in the explorer.
 Select the `example.spec.ts` test and press the play button.
 This will start the test, launch a browser, run the test code to interact with the browser, and display the result.
 In this case our test fails because it is expecting the resulting test to be `I feel not welcomed` when it actually displays `I feel welcomed`.

 The following image should be similar to what you see.
 You can see the listing of tests on the left and the JavaScript based test in the editor window on the right.
 When a test fails the editor window displays a clear description of what went wrong.
 You can even debug the tests as they execute just like you would any other Node.js based JavaScript execution.